ranges-network/ranges-network.github.io/pages/2024awards.md

 ### Webinar Q&A

+At the end of the webinar the presenters answered several questions.
+Those questions not answered during the recording are provided below.

 | Question | Answer | Answer provided by |
 |----------|--------|--------------------|
 | Great talk Sydney!
 What’s the most interesting question you think you will be able to answer with the 3D skull shape data? | I am particularly excited to explore if we can detect covariation of skull morphology and environmental variables that would be expected if the bats are adapting to local conditions | Sydney Decker |